Princely-O/Games-Gems-/README.md

 ***Ninja Ark***
 --------------------
  *Ninja Ark is my first 2D game in Unity.
 The purpose of this game was to test the waters in Unity.
-It's kind of like an anime version of ...*
+It's kind of like an anime version of Arkanoid.*

-*Enemies will fly in formation*
-* Enemies will have an animation while in formation
-* Created with Unity
+* Using a rasengan (spiralling blue ball), the objective is to destroy character sprites
+* Once hit, the characters take damage until they uh well die.
+* Yes, neji dies. (if you know you know)
+* Background music goes crazy
+* Lose scene is a bit scare from the feedback I recieved
+* Actually, the win scene is also terrifying i dont really know why I made them like that